shinsterneck/pdns/modules/geosqlbackend/README.md

 ------------------

 The main DNS domain will be used for SOA record queries!
-The GeoSQL module will ignore the SOA record inside a .geosql domain and instead use the 'real' SOA record instead.
+The GeoSQL module will ignore the SOA record inside a .geosql domain and instead use the 'real' SOA record.

 ###Setup